danielbonnells/100-days-of-code/log.md

 **Today's Progress**: A couple of days ago I started a python intro course.

 **Thoughts:** This python course seems a bit dawnting, but it could be a lot of fun.
 I need to start learning some back end material, so this should help.
 So I'm learning python with Flask(a library) and using a virtualenvironment.
 I'm not neglecting my javascript with FreeCodeCamp, I'm just not doing it every day.
 The Advanced Algorithms are quite challenging, and I did find myself having to look to youtube for answers, but I feel better about certain methods now, like reduce(function(){},) and filter(index, value, array).
 Understanding recursion is a big tough on the brain, but I'm getting there.
 Very proud of how far I've come. :)

+### Day 48: February 18, 2017

+**Today's Progress**: Wow, almost half way done with the challenge!

+**Thoughts:** I'm nearing the 50 day mark!
+And to think that I wouldn't be committed enough to code every day!
+I'm so, so, so glad that I challenged myself to do it.
+It has brought back my work ethic and helped me improve on my discipline.
+Anyway, I had been stuck on a certain Advanced Algorithm for too long, over a week and a half, but I finally finished it.
+Man, that was rough.
+It really made me question everything, from my potential to my purpose.
+But through the help of the internet and some background music to focus, I made it happen.
+Right after that I completed another one of the advanced challenges.
+That made me feel good and proud of my capabilities.
+As for the python course, I have to catch up!
+I missed the last 2 lessons and assignments, but I'm confident I can catch up.
+It's only till the end of the month anyway, so that should be fine.
+Although I am going on vacation for four days to a country without internet, so I'm not sure what will happen once I'm there in regards to my coding.
+Anyway, onwards and upwards!